-In 1997, Mr. Temple coined the term “consumer racism” and obtained an unprecedented $1 million dollar verdict against Eddie Bauer in the U.S. District Court for Maryland.
+In 1997, DT coined the term “consumer racism” and obtained an unprecedented 1 million dollar verdict against Eddie Bauer in the U.S. District Court for Maryland.
 His litigation of police misconduct cases in Prince George’s County helped to end aggressive police dog biting incidents.
-Additionally, Mr. Temple has successfully attained several appellate court reversals in the local, state, and federal courts.
-Mr. Temple is also the former Chairman of the D.C.
-Civilian Complaint Review Board, a 1989 candidate for the D.C.
-Delegate seat to the United Congress and former Chairman of the Congress Heights Community and Economic Development Center.
+DT is also the former Chairman of the D.C.
+Civilian Complaint Review Board, and former Chairman of the Congress Heights Community and Economic Development Center.

-Mr. Temple is the Founder of the Charles Hamilton Houston Law School Preparatory Institute (“CHH”), a self-sufficient seven week program which prepares students to enter into law schools.
-CHH recently graduated its 37th consecutive class and its many graduates are now lawyers, partners in law firms, and judges across the nation.
-He is also the Founder of the D.C.
+His devotion to legal education is reflected in his 1979 founding of the Charles Hamilton Houston Law School Preparatory Institute (“CHH”), a self-sufficient, intense seven week law school program which prepares entering and prospective law students for the rigorous challenges of the first year of law study.
+CHH graduates have attended over 60 law schools; most of them are now lawyers, professors, and judges across the nation.
+DT is also the Founder of the D.C.
 Chapter Concerned Black Men and the Congressional Black Associates.

-Mr. Temple has received numerous awards and commendations for his professional and educational work, and community service, including the National Bar Association’s Gertrude E. Rush Award, the Washington Bar Association’s Ollie Mae Cooper Award, and the National Black Law Student Association’s Cora T. Walker Award.
-Mr. Temple was recently inducted into both the District of Columbia and the Washington Bar Association’s Halls of Fame.
+DT’s professional accommodations and accolades are many and include the Metropolitan Washington Employment Lawyers Association’s 2018 Lawyer of the Year, the 2019 National Bar Association Heman Marion Sweatt Award, the National Bar Association’s Gertrude E. Rush Award, the Washington Bar Association’s Ollie Mae Cooper Award and the National Black Law Student Association’s Cora T. Walker Award.
+DT has also been inducted into both the District of Columbia Hall of Fame and the Washington Bar Association Hall of Fame.